 The Virginia divorce process depends first on whether or not you and your spouse have any significant differences on major issues related to child custody, property division, debt division, child support, or spousal support.
-The divorce lawyers at Wexell Milman, a top-rated Northern Virginia family law firm, will help you navigate through the often complicated divorce process.

 Whether you and your spouse agree (uncontested) or disagree (contested) on one or more of your major divorce or other family law issues — our experience and knowledge of the Virginia divorce process and family law can benefit you.
 Our lawyers can help you define specific needs and goals, consider the issues, understand your rights, evaluate your options and choose the course of action that will give you the best chance to achieve the results you want.